chablet/config-template-maven-plugin/README.md

-# config-template-maven-plugin
+# Configuration Template Maven plugin
-The Configuration Template Plugin creates configuration to the output directory.
+The Configuration Template Plugin creates configuration to the output directory based on templates.

+This plugin aims to avoid errors when maintaining application's external configuration for multiple environments.
+This also allows to define a configuration item (property) for all environments in a single file.
+This plugin is generally used with the `maven-assembly-plugin` to package the resulting configuration.

 ## Usage